FinWise Bancorp (FINW)

 Robert Wahlman, Chief Financial Officer

-Mr. Wahlman joined FinWise as Chief Financial Officer in March 2024.
-He brings over 35 years of experience in the banking industry, with nearly two decades as CFO for both private and publicly listed bank holding companies.
-Notably, he served as CFO for Axiom Bancshares, Inc. and Axiom Bank, where he was key in restoring the bank to profitable operations.
-His previous roles include CFO for Customers Bancorp, Inc., Doral Financial Corp, and Merrill Lynch US Banks.
-Mr. Wahlman has also served on three bank boards of directors.
+Mr. Wahlman joined FinWise Bank in March 2024 and brings over 35 years of experience in the banking industry, with nearly 20 years as Chief Financial Officer for both private and publicly listed bank holding companies.
+He previously served as CFO for Axiom Bancshares, Inc., Customers Bancorp, Inc., Doral Financial Corp, and Merrill Lynch US Banks.
+Mr. Wahlman played a key role in restoring Axiom Bank to profitable operations and has served on three bank boards of directors.

-Michael O'Brien, Chief Compliance and Risk Officer and Corporate Counsel
+Michael O'Brien, EVP, Chief Corporate Counsel and Corporate Secretary

 AI Analysis | Feedback